uriapete/pong-hockey/README.md

 ---

 ## About
 This Unity project is a Work In Progress (WIP).
 This was founded by Peter Uriarte, Maria Trezha Von Bargen, and Julia Mitchell and will serve as project leads for this project.
-The goal of this project is to learn how to navigate Unity's Game Engine, develop proficiency in C#,, gain experience developing Video Games, and working under team collaboration.
+The goal of this project is to learn how to navigate Unity's Game Engine, develop proficiency in C#, gain experience developing Video Games, and working under team collaboration.
 This project is beginner friendly and should cover the basics of scripting, game objects/prefabs, basic collisions, and more.

 ---